owagner/hm2mqtt/README.md

 hm2mqtt is a gateway between a Homematic home automation system and MQTT.

 It's intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
-See https://github.com/mqtt-smarthome for a project overview.
+See https://github.com/mqtt-smarthome for a rationale and architectural overview.

-If you don't understand any of the above, hm2mqtt is most likely not useful to you.

 Dependencies